 - If you only received a USF Scholarship, or scholarship/grant funds from another State or private agency/organization, the refund may be applied to the scholarship(s) until repaid in full for that term.
 This depends on the specific guidelines for each program.

 - Expired Refund Checks: Federal regulations require institutions that mail refund checks to students to return those funds to the Federal Student Aid programs if the checks are not cashed before they expire.
 USF checks expire 90 days after they are printed.

 If a refund check is returned for a bad address, the Cash Accounting Office (SVC 1038) will attempt to contact the student and re-mail the check if a new address is available.

-After the 90th day of the check date, the University Scholarships & Financial Aid Services office is required to return the Federal Student Aid (including student loans) to the Federal Student Aid program.
+After the 90th day of the check date, the Office of Financial Aid is required to return the Federal Student Aid (including student loans) to the Federal Student Aid program.
 Funds returned to the Federal Student Aid program will not be reissued.
 Any remaining unclaimed funds may be sent to the Florida Department of Financial Services in Tallahassee as abandoned property.

 The best way to avoid this scenario is for students to sign up for eDeposit via OASIS in the Tuition, Fees and Payment link.

 NOTE: You may submit a written request to the Office of Financial Aid to have a refund for a corresponding term returned to a particular scholarship, grant or loan program from which you received funds for that term.
 In certain circumstances, this may allow you to regain future eligibility for specific scholarships or reduce the outstanding principal balance on a student loan.